SketchyMaze/doodle/Building.md

 will build an app for distribution in the dist/ folder.

-Levels should be copied in from the doodle-masters repo into the assets/levels/ folder before running `make bindata` to release the game.
+Levels should be copied in from the doodle-masters repo into the assets/levels/ folder before building the game.

 ## Fonts